 1. I-9 (Employment Eligibility Verification): All IWU "first-time" student workers must meet the requirements of the Immigration and Nationality Act as amended by the Immigration Reform and Control Act of 1986.
 It requires that the I-9 form be completed within 3 days of starting work.
 The law also requires that the employer review and verify a document or documents that establish both identity and eligibility for employment.
 Several documents may serve these purposes.
-Please refer to page 3 of the I-9 form for a list of acceptable documents or this link has a complete list of acceptable documents you can present for verification.
+Please refer to page 2 of the I-9 form for a list of acceptable documents or this link has a complete list of acceptable documents you can present for verification.
 In short, you will need either one from list A (i.e. Passport) OR one from list B (Driver's License or School ID) along with one from list C (Social Security Card or Birth Certificate).
 Please note that documents must be the original, with the exception of the birth certificate which may be a "certified copy" with a raised seal of authenticity.
 Unfortunately, photos, copies, screen shots and faxes cannot be accepted.
 If it's been 3 years since completing an I9 and the student took a leave of absence for more than one year, a new I-9 must be completed.
 Returning student workers are not required to complete employment forms again.

 - 2. Electronic Timesheets & Web Time Entry (WTE): No student may work until their electronic timesheet is available in their Employee Dashboard.
 Students are expected to clock in/out at each shift.
+It is required by law to take a 30 minute lunch break if working over 7 hours and it MUST be indicated on the timesheet in case any auditor asks for documentation.
 Students are required to submit their timesheets electronically by the due date listed on the timesheet. - 3.
 Note for International Students: Individuals in a variety of non-immigrant statuses may legally work in the United States.
 Some require an Employment Authorization card (EAD), while others do not.
 Individuals with F-1 (student) visas may work on campus.
 They must have a social security card with the notation "valid for employment only with INS authorization."
 However, they do not require an EAD or other specific authorizing documents for on-campus employment.
 Please contact the International Office at abroad@iwu.edu or (309) 556-2770 for any questions regarding requirements and restrictions for working.
 SUPERVISORS: Additional information on hiring International Student Workers in available in the Appendix. - 4.
 The student must be in good academic standing: Students who are enrolled in courses, on campus, and are making academic progress toward completion of a degree are eligible to be student employees.
 Their employment is part-time, and is contingent on their enrollment and on their continued academic progress.
 Student employment status terminates immediately when enrollment does not meet the above stated guidelines.